Are You Experienced: Reception and legacy

 Additionally, Mojo magazine listed Are You Experienced as the greatest guitar album of all time in 2013.
-In 2005, Are You Experienced was one of 50 recordings chosen by the Library of Congress to be added to the National Recording Registry, which selects recordings annually that are "culturally, historically, or aesthetically significant".
+In 2005, Are You Experienced was one of 50 recordings chosen by the Library of Congress to be added to the National Recording Registry, which annually selects recordings that are "culturally, historically, or aesthetically significant".
 The album was also included in "A Basic Record Library" of 1950s and 1960s recordings—published in Christgau's Record Guide: Rock Albums of the Seventies (1981)—and in the book 1001 Albums You Must Hear Before You Die.

+The album has been noted for its influence on the psychedelic rock genre.

 Track listing

 Since the first release of Are You Experienced in 1967, there have been six different track listings.
 Since 1997, compact disc editions in the US and UK feature 17 tracks, including all songs that appeared on either the original UK/international edition of the album or the original North American edition, as well as the Experience's first three singles ("Hey Joe" b/w "Stone Free", "Purple Haze" b/w "51st Anniversary", and "The Wind Cries Mary" b/w "Highway Chile").